MrJadaml/mac-maker/readme.md

 The *install.sh* script is what will be run upon executing the start-up command listed below.
 This script will get Brew up and running on your machine 🍻.
-The Brewfile will install a number of binarys, libraries and applications durring the Brew install process.
+The Brewfile will install a number of binaries, libraries and applications during the Brew install process.
 It is recommended that you look over this file and the supporting *brew-casks* and *brew-mas* files to customize the setup to your liking.
 Note that Xcode is one of the items included in the `mas` bundle.
-It has been isolated to its own *xcode-install* file as a convenience to allow for an optional install durring run time, due to its hell-ishly long install times ⏰.
+It has been isolated to its own *xcode-install* file as a convenience to allow for an optional install during run time, due to its hell-ishly long install times ⏰.

 After the Brew process is finished the *install.sh* script will begin to source the individual system modules to be installed.
 If you do not wish to have a particular module installed on your machine simply delete, or comment out, the line in the *install.sh* script where it is sourced.

-All modules are organized together in the **run** 📂.
+All modules are organized together in the **run** directory.
 In each of their respective directories lives a *setup* script, which is what is sourced in the main *install.sh* script.
 Some of the individual modules have additional dotfiles or supporting scripts files.
-These may be files that will be symlinked into your **HOME** 📂, provided as alternative install options, further modularization, or organizational purposes.
+These may be files that will be symlinked into your **HOME** directory, provided as alternative install options, further modularization, or organizational purposes.
 For example in the *zsh* module both *antigen* (my personal preference) and *oh-my-zsh* are included (pick your ☠).